2024–25 Liga F

 The 2024-25 Primera División Femenina de Fútbol season, branded as Liga F, was the 37th edition of the Primera División Femenina de España de fútbol.
 The tournament was organised by the Liga Profesional Femenina de Fútbol (LPFF).

 Barcelona were the defending champions after winning the previous edition unbeaten (29 wins, one draw).

-Barcelona were again crowned champions, winning their fifth title in a row and their tenth title overall.
+Barcelona were again crowned champions, winning their sixth title in a row and their tenth title overall.
 However, unlike in the previous season, Barcelona did not go invincible, having lost two league games (both home games, one to Levante and one to Real Madrid).

 The competition started on 8 September 2024, and ended on 18 May 2025.
 This means that the season ended before both the 2024–25 UEFA Women's Champions League and 2024–25 Copa de la Reina de Fútbol.
 Despite the shortened season, there were no midweek matches.

 Summary

 The draw for the league was held on 19 August 2024, less than a month before it was set to begin.